Multigenerational travel is seeing a rise in popularity as families look to explore their roots while adventuring together

 Enjoying traditional foods and sharing meals together is often an important part of family cultural heritage trips.
 Poland Culinary Vacations has taken a number of multigenerational families on its small group tours over the years.
 Grandparents have noted how much all generations enjoyed their cooking and cultural experiences in Poland, making the trip one of their best family vacations together.

 Identity quests take place on the high seas as well.
 About 20 percent of immigrants who arrived at Ellis Island sailed on a Cunard Line ship, strongly interweaving Cunard’s history with the U.S. immigration movement in the early 1900s.
-Multigenerational families may wish to repeat their ancestors’ experiences by sailing on a transatlantic voyage or taking part in Cunard’s Journey of Genealogy aboard the Queen Mary 2 this year.
-Offered in collaboration with Ancestry, this special cruise commemorating the 400th anniversary of the Mayflower voyage features genealogy-themed programming and experts on board.
+Multigenerational families may wish to repeat their ancestors’ experiences by sailing on a 7-day transatlantic voyage.

 Demand for multigenerational heritage travel will continue to increase as families seek out more meaningful vacation options with opportunities for personal connections and transformational experiences.
 These may include trips across the country or around the globe.
 Group travel planners can play a key role, helping generations journey together to connect with the places of their ancestors and find memorable pieces of their past.